-As you are working through your practice, keep score of how many shots you get within 3 feet of the target.
-Then repeat the routine trying to beat your score.
+As you are working through your practice, keep a score of how many shots you get within 3 feet of the target.
+Then repeat the routine, trying to beat your score.

-It’s a common mistake to practise with just one or two clubs.
-This means you are leaving weaknesses in your game which do not need to be there.
+It’s a common mistake to practice with just one or two clubs.
+This means you are leaving weaknesses in your game that do not need to be there.
 Use this simple routine:

-Get to know your course, get to know the clubs you would use for each hole.
+Like the best tour players, get to know your course, get to know the clubs you would use for each hole.
 Practice with those clubs in that order.
 Obviously, you will not do a whole course in one practice session, but you will get through it quicker than you think.
-This will give you a much better feel for what each club does, how you handle it and where you need to be paying attention to how you use each club.
+This will give you a much better feel for what each club does, how you handle it, that tricky long bunker shot and where you need to be paying attention to how you use each club.